Safe and Sound Protocol — United States

 What Clients of SoundTherapy Say

 Experiences from our own programs, shared with permission.
-Names have been changed for privacy.
+All names have been changed for privacy.

 “I noticed I no longer had the sweaty palms, the sick feeling in my stomach, or the heat rising in social situations.
 My boyfriend called me ‘a different person.’
 At work, on public transit, in restaurants.
 The anxiety was simply gone.
 I now make conversation easily with strangers, which I had never dared before.”

 “I feel like my senses are coming back online.
 It is almost as if I did not realize how dim everything had become.
-I am noticing things I have never noticed before, even though they were always there.
+I am noticing things I have never noticed before.
 I am calmer.
 I sleep deeply.
 My body feels like mine again.”

 Your Questions, Answered